AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

  args.TokenCache.DeserializeUnifiedAndAdalCache(cacheData);

- // Each deserialize call will merge from what has already been loaded bool merge = true;
+ // Each deserialize call will merge from what has already been loaded

- // Add the following cache deserializers
+ // Add the cache deserializers ou need
- // Writes to cache used in ClientApplication args.TokenCache.DeserializeAdalV3(adalV3State, merge);
+ // Writes to cache used in ClientApplication args.TokenCache.DeserializeAdalV3(adalV3State);
- args.TokenCache.DeserializeMsalV2(msalv2State, merge);
+ args.TokenCache.DeserializeMsalV2(msalv2State);
- args.TokenCache.DeserializeMsalV3(msalv3State, merge);
+ args.TokenCache.DeserializeMsalV3(msalv3State);
 }

 private void AfterAccessNotification(TokenCacheNotificationArgs args)